-Offeror #3 is the highest scoring offeror and would get the award, provided their proposal is responsive and responsible.
+Offeror #3 is the top scoring offeror.

 SEC.
 5.13 OFFEROR NOTIFICATION OF SELECTION

 After the completion of contract negotiation, the procurement officer will issue a written Notice of Intent to Award and send copies of that notice to all offerors who submitted proposals.
 The notice will list the names of all offerors and identify the offeror selected for award.